The Boston College Computer Science Society will host a 24-hour Hack The Heights event from Friday, April 21 at 6 PM until April 22 at 6 PM.

 Jesse Mu, CS '17 has been awarded a Churchill Scholarship for Master's study at Cambridge University.
 The Churchill Scholarship is one of the most prestigious student awards in the sciences, mathematics, and engineering.

 BC Alumni Brett Beaulieu-Jones (BC CS '11) visited the CS department this week and gave a guest lecture in Prof. Alvarez's machine learning course.

 A unique digital humanities project known as Joycestick is utilizing a series of analytical and creative tools that will allow James Joyce enthusiasts to explore the author’s monumental tome, Ulysses.

 Using a novel gene sequencing technique, Boston College Professor of Biology Tim van Opijnen and Assistant Professor of Computer Science José Bento found that two strains of the same bacteria combat a common antibiotic with mostly different sets of genes and their underlying genetic networks, pointing to the need to develop antibiotic-sensitivity profiles for different bacterial species and the strains within them.
 (BC News)

-The Computer Science Department invites applications for a one- year, non-renewable visiting position at the rank of Assistant Professor for the 2013- 2014 academic year.
+The Department of Computer Science at Boston College invites applications for a full-time tenure-track faculty position at the rank of Assistant Professor, starting September 2017. /schools/cas/cs/JoinUs.html

 Lauren Smith '11 believes computer science is ”the perfect synthesis of math, logic, and technology”.
 She credits BC for not only teaching her technical skills, but also the critical thinking and problem-solving skills needed to be prepared for a CS job.